docQodly/docs/docs/studio/coding.md

 ### Type-ahead features

-The Qodly Studio code editor includes helpful type-ahead and auto-completion features.
+Qodly Studio code editor includes helpful type-ahead and auto-completion features.
 You can easily incorporate these suggestions into your code using the following methods:

 - The suggestion list automatically appears as you start typing.
 - To insert the selected suggestion, simply press the `Tab` key.